MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	This will start the download for the AIP Unified label client.

-3. In the Microsoft download center tab, on the notification bar at the bottom of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
+3. In the **Downloads** window that appears at the top right of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
 Once the file has finished downloading, select the **Open file** link that appears below the file name.

 4. The **Microsoft Azure Information Protection** wizard will open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.